-Yes, use the Provider Account Formmailto: and send it to smart@bowl.com.
+A completed Provider Account Form can be sent to smart@bowl.com requesting a change in name.
 The association must use the same name as they are using in WinLABS.
 For example, if you are using Gr then this account should also have that and not Greater.